mue/mue/README.md

 Fast, open and free-to-use new tab page for Chrome (also works on Opera and Firefox)

 ## Features
-* Fast
+* Fast and free
 * Supports multiple browsers
 * Actively developed and opensource
-* Multiple language support (Currently English and Italian and Dutch)
+* Multiple language support (Currently English, Italian and Dutch)

 ## Installation
 ### Chrome